 Alex Ross has been the music critic of The New Yorker since 1996.
 His first book, The Rest Is Noise: Listening to the Twentieth Century, won a National Book Critics Circle Award and the Guardian First Book Award, and was a finalist for the Pulitzer Prize.
-He has also published an essay collection, Listen to This.
+His second book is the essay collection Listen to This.
 He is now at work on Wagnerism: Art in the Shadow of Music.
 Ross has received an Arts and Letters Award from the American Academy of Arts and Letters, the Belmont Prize in Germany, and a MacArthur Fellowship.
-A native of Washington DC, he lives in Manhattan and is married to the filmmaker Jonathan Lisecki.
+He is married to the filmmaker Jonathan Lisecki.

 Photo credit: David Michalek.